spences10/mcp-memory-libsql/README.md

 ## Overview

-This project is a 1:1 port of the TypeScript `mcp-memory-libsql` project to Go.
+This project is a 1:1 feature port of the TypeScript `mcp-memory-libsql` project to Go.
 It provides a high-performance, persistent memory server for the Model Context Protocol (MCP) using libSQL (a fork of SQLite) for robust data storage, including vector search capabilities.

+The go implemenation has a few advatages:

+- 2x performance
+- 40% less memory footprint
+- single binary with no runtime dependancies
+- tursodb/go-libsql driver
+- multi-project support

 ## Features